sigp/lighthouse/book/src/advanced_networking.md

 setting up boot-like nodes and having a contactable ENR on boot.
 On normal operation of a Lighthouse node, none of these flags need to be set.
-Setting these flags incorrectly can lead to your node being incorrectly added to the global DHT which will degrades the discovery process for all Ethereum consensus peers.
+Setting these flags incorrectly can lead to your node being incorrectly added to the global DHT which will degrade the discovery process for all Ethereum consensus peers.

 The ENR of a Lighthouse node is initially set to be non-contactable.
 The in-built discovery mechanism can determine if your node is publicly accessible,